 I LOVE sorting activities to reinforce letter identification and sounds.
 Such activities have been wildly successful with my preschoolers in reviewing those important beginning reading skills.
-Sometimes, though, it is appropriate to bring out something completely new, such as this game Initial Sound Blackout.
+Sometimes, though, it is appropriate to bring out something completely new, such as this game Initial Sound Blackout, a preschool phonics game.

 It is important to be sure that each player sheet has a different combination of initial sounds.
 You’ll notice that there are very few repeating pictures in each of the sheets.
 This was intentional as I didn’t want my students to be able to memorize just a few icons and their beginning sounds.